Soccer-South African billionaire Motsepe chosen as new head of African football

 The 59-year-old Motsepe becomes the eighth president in the 64-year history of African football’s governing body.

-His election was agreed in a deal brokered by FIFA president Gianni Infantino a week before the election, with two of Motsepe’s three opponents appointed as CAF vice presidents.
+His election was agreed in a deal brokered by FIFA president Gianni Infantino a week before the election, with two of Motsepe’s three opponents set to be appointed as CAF vice presidents.

-Motsepe is the brother-law of South African president Cyril Ramaphosa and one of the richest men on the continent.
+Motsepe is the brother-in-law of South African president Cyril Ramaphosa and one of the richest men on the continent.
+He said he had a 10-point business plan for the future of the African football.

+“The next six months will lay the foundation to ensure African football is globally successful and globally competitive.
+We need to put the financial position of CAF in a significantly more healthy position,” Motsepe told the congress.

 Ahmad had made a last-minute bid to stand for re-election but his appeal against his ban was rejected by the Court of Arbitration for Sport on Monday.

+The 52 voting countries at Friday’s congress swept out all but one of Africa’s six representatives on the FIFA Council, the all-powerful cabinet at the heart of the running of the game.

-CAF reported a $10-million deficit and were told they had to cut costs to avoid further future losses.
-(Writing by Mark Gleeson in Cape Town; Editing by Toby Davis) ((mark.gleeson@thomsonreuters.com; +27828257807; Reuters Messaging: mark.gleeson.thomsonreuters.com@reuters.net)) Keywords: SOCCER AFRICA/ (TV, PIX)
+Only Egypt’s Hany Abo Rida kept his place with Mathurin de Chacus (Benin), Mamoutou Toure (Mali), Fouzi Lekjaa (Morocco), Amaju Pinnick (Nigeria) and Isha Johansen (Sierra Leone) newly elected.
+(Writing by Mark Gleeson in Cape Town; Editing by Toby Davis) ((mark.gleeson@thomsonreuters.com; +27828257807; Reuters Messaging: mark.gleeson.thomsonreuters.com@reuters.net)) Keywords: SOCCER AFRICA/ (UPDATE 1, TV, PIX)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.